-STATEMENTS DECEMBER 31, 2022, 2021 AND 2020-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)
+STATEMENTS DECEMBER 31, 2023, 2022 AND 2021-(Continued) (Expressed in thousands of U.S. Dollars, except for share and per share data, unless otherwise stated)

-- (h) Fixed Assets: Fixed assets consist of vessels.
-Vessels are stated at cost, less accumulated depreciation.
-The cost of vessels includes the contract price and pre-delivery costs incurred during the construction and delivery of newbuildings, including capitalized interest, and expenses incurred upon the acquisition of second-hand vessels.
-Subsequent expenditures for conversions and major improvements are capitalized when they appreciably extend the life, increase the earning capacity or improve the efficiency or safety of the vessels; otherwise, they are charged to expense as incurred.
-Expenditures for routine repairs and maintenance are expensed as incurred. - Depreciation is provided on the straight-line method based on the estimated remaining economic useful lives of the vessels, less an estimated residual value based on a scrap price.
-Effective October 1, 2021 and following management's reassessment of the residual value of the vessels, the estimated scrap value per light weight ton ("LWT") was increased to \$0.43 from \$0.39.
-Management's estimate was based on the average demolition prices prevailing in the market during the last four years for which historical data were available.
-The decrease in the annual depreciation expense is expected to amount approximately \$3.0 million per annum based on the useful lives of the Company's existing fleet which are estimated at 25 years for crude and product oil carriers and 40 years for the LNG carriers from the date of original delivery from the shipyard.
-The effect of this change in accounting estimate, which did not require retrospective application as per ASC 250 "Accounting Changes and Error Corrections", was to decrease net income (loss) for the years ended December 31, 2022 and December 31, 2021, by \$3.1 million or \$0.10 per weighted average number of shares, both basic and diluted and by \$746 or \$0.04, both basic and diluted, respectively. - (i) Impairment of Fixed Assets and Right-of-use assets: The Company reviews vessels and right-of-use-assets under finance leases for impairment whenever events or changes in circumstances indicate at each reporting date that the carrying amount of a vessel including any unamortized dry-docking costs or right-of-use-assets under finance leases including any unamortized leasehold improvements (Note 1(k)) may not be recoverable.
+(i) Impairment of Fixed Assets and Right-of-use assets: The Company reviews vessels and right-of-use-assets under finance leases for impairment whenever events or changes in circumstances indicate that the carrying amount of a vessel including any unamortized dry-docking costs or right-of-use-assets under finance leases including any unamortized leasehold improvements (Note 1(k)) may not be recoverable, in accordance with ASC 360 "Property, Plant and Equipment".
 When such indicators are present, a vessel to be held and used and the right-of-use assets under finance leases are tested for recoverability by comparing the estimate of future undiscounted net operating cash flows expected to be generated by the use of the vessel over its remaining useful life and its eventual disposition to its carrying amount.
 Net operating cash flows are determined by applying various assumptions regarding the use or probability of sale of each vessel, future revenues net of commissions, operating expenses, scheduled dry-dockings, expected off-hire and scrap values, and taking into account historical revenue data and published forecasts on future world economic growth and inflation.
 Should the carrying value of the vessel, including any unamortized dry-docking costs, or the right-of-use-assets under finance leases, including any unamortized leasehold improvements, exceed its estimated future undiscounted net operating cash flows, impairment is measured based on the excess of the carrying amount plus any unamortized dry-docking costs or the right-of-use-assets under finance leases, including any unamortized leasehold improvements, over the fair market value of the asset.
-The Company determines the fair value of its vessels and right-of use-assets under finance leases based on management estimates and assumptions and by making use of available market data and taking into consideration third party valuations.
-The review of the carrying amounts in connection with the estimated recoverable amount for the Company's vessels and advances for vessels under construction as of December 31, 2022, indicated no impairment charge compared to the impairment charge of \$86,368 recorded for the year ended December 31, 2021, and \$ nil for the year ended December 31, 2020 (Note 4).
-The review of the rights-ofuse-assets under finance leases in connection with the estimated recoverable amount for the Company's rights-of use-assets as of December 31, 2022, indicated no impairment charge.
-The Company had no rightof-use-assets under finance leases as of December 31, 2021.
+The Company determines the fair value of its vessels and right-of use-assets under finance leases based on management estimates and assumptions and by making use of available market data and taking into consideration third-party valuations.
+In cases where sale and purchase activity in the market does not exist or is limited, the Company uses future discounted net operating cash flows or a combination of future discounted net operating cash flows and third-party valuations to estimate the fair value of an impaired vessel, respectively.
+The review of the carrying amounts in connection with the estimated recoverable amount for the Company's vessels and advances for vessels under construction as of December 31, 2023, indicated an impairment charge of \$26,367 compared to \$nil for the year ended December 31, 2022, and \$86,368 for the year ended December 31, 2021 (Note 4).
+The review of the rights-of-use-assets under finance leases in connection with the estimated recoverable amount for the Company's rights-of-use-assets as of December 31, 2022, indicated no impairment charge.
+The Company had no right-of-use-assets under finance leases as of December 31, 2023.